ESV-Sweetplum/quinsight/DOCS.md

 <a id="function-vector-unity"></a>
 ## `function vector.UnitY(dim)`
-(READ-ONLY) Creates a unit vector in the `Y` direction with the given dimension.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Creates a unit vector in the `Y` direction with the given dimension.
 ### Parameters:
 - `dim: Vector2 | Vector3 | Vector4` - The dimension of the vector to produce.
 Assuming a vector is given as the argument, the dimension of that vector is used instead.
 ### Returns: